joeasher/gdocbackup/gdocbackup/_dll/Readme.txt

 This compiled version is identical to the Google original one except for the last number in the assembly version.
-The original number is overwrited with the google-gdata revision number of its subversion reposiroty.
-(Excample: version 1.7.0.985 means it comes from subversion revision 985).
+The original number is overwritten with the google-gdata revision number of its subversion reposiroty.
+(Example: version 1.7.0.985 means it comes from subversion revision 985).